IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/process-panels.md

 - Entertainment (2nd)

-__Communication audio processes:__ When multiple communication audio processes are active, these will be prioritized in chronological order, the newest process is visualised on top.
+__Communication audio processes:__ When multiple communication audio processes are active, these will be prioritized in chronological order, and the newest process is visualized on top.

 ## Anatomy